1. When do Weitzman ECHO sessions occur?

 No. Zoom sessions are accessible via any computer with an internet connection, phone, and smartphone.
 We encourage the use of a webcam to foster a strong community, but this is fully optional if you do not have one available.

 Additional questions?
-Please contact Ariel Porto, Program Coordinator, at [email protected].
+Please contact Ariel Porto, Program Manager, at [email protected].